-Workers compensation lawyers at Barkan Meizlish, LLP have been representing individuals who sustain work-related injuries across Ohio for over 60 years.
+Barkan Meizlish, LLP has been representing individuals who sustain work-related injuries across Ohio for over 60 years.
 Workers’ compensation claims present many varied and challenging situations.
-The Columbus workers compensation lawyers at Barkan Meizlish, LLP are dedicated to providing workers’ with legal counsel throughout the entire workers’ compensation process.
+The Columbus, Ohio lawyers at Barkan Meizlish, LLP are dedicated to providing workers with legal counsel throughout the entire administrative process and in Court.
 We do not represent businesses or insurance companies – only people like you and your family.

-Our Columbus workers’ compensation attorneys have extensive experience representing workers across a wide spectrum of industries and occupations, including the airline industry, ground transportation, warehousing, manufacturing & assembly, construction, teachers, first responders, the service industry, health care and government service.
+Our attorneys have extensive experience representing workers across a wide spectrum of industries and occupations, including the airline industry, ground transportation, warehousing, manufacturing & assembly, construction, teachers, first responders, the service industry, health care and government service.

-As a client, you are provided with an individual Columbus workers’ compensation lawyer and paralegal that are trained and available to help with your case.
-The Columbus workers’ compensation attorneys at Barkan Meizlish, LLP can provide representation all throughout Ohio.
+As a client, you are provided with an individual lawyer and paralegal that are trained and available to help with your case.
+We will provide representation all throughout Ohio.
 We encourage anyone who has sustained a workplace injury to seek the advice of counsel.

-Should you decide to seek the advice of counsel, the Columbus workers’ compensation lawyers at Barkan Meizlish are here to help.
-If you have questions about your legal rights, the Columbus workers compensation lawyers at Barkan Meizlish, LLP will review your potential claim during a free consultation.
+Should you decide to seek the advice of counsel, the Columbus workers’ compensation lawyers at Barkan Meizlish, LLP are here to help.
+If you have questions about your legal rights, the Columbus workers’ compensation lawyers at Barkan Meizlish, LLP will review your potential claim during a free consultation.

-Workers’ comp claims fail for many reasons.
+Workers’ compensation claims fail for many reasons.
 People wait too long to submit their applications.
 They apply within the far-too-short one-year statute of limitations but fail to include all the necessary medical evidence.
-More often than not and no matter what a workers’ comp applicant does, the person’s employer contests the claim.
+More often than not, and no matter what a workers’ compensation applicant does, the person’s employer contests the claim.

-Businesses hate seeing their employees receive workers’ comp benefits because each successful claim potentially increases their insurance rates.
-Consequently, managers and supervisors will try out all kinds of arguments to convince the workers’ compensation program that an employee either was not doing authorized work or ignored some rule and harmed themselves despite the employer’s best efforts and intentions.
+Businesses hate seeing their employees receive workers’ compensation benefits because each successful claim potentially increases their insurance rates.
+Consequently, managers and supervisors will try all kinds of arguments to convince the workers’ compensation program that an employee either was not doing authorized work or ignored some rule and harmed themselves.

-The high rate of rejected workers’ comp claims just convinces the Columbus, Ohio, workers’ comp lawyers with Barkan Meizlish, LLP, to fight even harder for their clients.
+The high rate of rejected claims just inspires the Columbus, Ohio workers’ compensation lawyers at Barkan Meizlish, LLP to fight even harder for their clients.
 We only assist workers, never businesses or insurance companies, and we have taken cases from nearly every industry—airlines, trucking, warehousing, manufacturing and assembly, construction, education, police, firefighter, emergency medical services, health care, retail, restaurants and hospitality, and government service.

-Our Columbus workers’ comp lawyers involve themselves in each stage of the application and appeals process.
-We help clients file accident or incident reports with employers, assist with completing workers’ compensation application forms, and facilitate the collection and submission of medical records.
-Should a client have his or her application declined, our attorneys step up to file appeals, gather addition evidence, and stand ready to take the BWC to court to secure the needed replacement wages and medical care.
+Our lawyers involve themselves in each stage of the application and appeals process.
+We help clients file accident or incident reports, assist with completing workers’ compensation application forms, and facilitate the collection and submission of medical records.
+Should a client have his or her application denied, our attorneys are ready to file appeals, gather additional evidence, and stand ready to take on the Bureau of Workers’ Compensation to secure the needed replacement wages and medical care.

-A final reason to partner with a Columbus, Ohio, workers’ comp lawyer is that too many employers retaliate against employees who file injury or illness claims and call attention to safety issues.
-Even though it is illegal to demote, reassign or fire an employee for exercising his or rights under the workers’ comp laws, the attorneys at Barkan Meizlish DeRose Wentz Mclnerney Peifer, LLP have seen this happen frequently.
-Fortunately for their clients, our employment law attorneys do not shy away from workplace retaliation and wrongful termination lawsuits.
+A final reason to partner with a Columbus, Ohio workers’ compensation lawyer is that too many employers retaliate against employees who file injury or illness claims and call attention to safety issues.
+Even though it is illegal to demote, reassign or fire an employee for exercising his or rights under the Ohio law, the attorneys at Barkan Meizlish, LLP have seen this happen all too frequently.
+Fortunately for our clients, our employment law attorneys do not shy away from workplace retaliation and wrongful termination lawsuits.

-Our law firm has spent more than 60 years representing and advising injured and ill workers, as well as the loved ones of workers who died on the job.
-To learn how we can help you, call one of our Columbus workers’ comp attorneys at (614) 221-4221 to schedule a FREE CONSULTATION.
+Our law firm has spent more than 60 years representing and advising injured and sick workers, as well as the loved ones of workers who died on the job.
+To learn how we can help you, call one of our Columbus workers’ compensation attorneys at (614) 221-4221 to schedule a FREE CONSULTATION.
 You can also set up an appointment online or email specific questions to firstname.lastname@example.org.